Jared-Glenn/Skipwatch/README.md

 - Stardew Valley type?
 - Base it on Doordash:
 - Get offers for rides, but the skill is in determining which fares are going to result in a worthwhile income.
+- You feel genuinely needed, but just can't afford every fare.
+Some fares are underpaid, but might have a sob story attached.

 ### Story
 - Some dude inherits his grandfather's skipwatch or something?